Standschütze Hellriegel M1915: Disadvantages

 The Standschütze Hellriegel did not have a bipod mount or any other support, which would be problematic for sustained fire.
 Presumably, the shooter was supposed to fire exclusively from the hip or from the shoulder, which would reduce the accuracy of the gun.
 Additionally, at the end of the barrel, there was no muzzle device used to suppress muzzle flash, which could temporarily blind the shooter during firing, further reducing the accuracy of the gun.
 However, this problem was likely alleviated through the use of pistol-calibre ammunition.

 Another potential disadvantage of the gun is the connection of the submachine gun and drum magazine through a flexible chute.
 As can be seen from an existing photograph, when firing from a prone position, the shooter must hold the entire weight of the submachine gun, ensuring that the submachine gun is above the drum magazine, which must remain in an upright position.
 Not only does it appear to be relatively unergonomic in design, but it is also likely that if the shooter fires at a different direction abruptly, this would cause a failure to feed due to the gun's peculiar flexible chute feed system.

-It is not known whether the tests of the Standschütze Hellriegel machine gun were successful, however, due to its many design peculiarities and complex engineering, it is very likely that the weapon tests were unsuccessful and the results were unsatisfactory.
+It is not known whether the tests of the Standschütze Hellriegel machine gun were successful, however, due to its many design peculiarities, complex engineering, and obscurity, it is very likely that the weapon tests were unsuccessful and the results were unsatisfactory.
 Another aspect of failure may be the cost of production, which due to the selected materials (such as leather) and manufacturing complexity, would be high.
 Additionally, the Austro-Hungarian army at that time did not have the resources for such an ambitious and unproven design.
 All this led the Standschützen Hellriegel Model 1915 to never advance past the prototype stage, becoming a forgotten weapon in history with nearly no surviving documentation.